Impressions from Mob Cost Analysis and a Review of Cost Reduction Measures - How SREs Approach Cost Management -

 - I didn't notice

-- Poor cost-effectiveness for labor hours/low task priority
+- Poor cost-effectiveness for man-hours/low task priority

 - Adjustment is tedious